bpt26/parsimony/2_optimize_starting_tree/README.md

 ---

-After running the above experiments, the tree with the lowest parsimony and highest log likelihood was the one optimized by six iterations of FastTree 2 and one iteration of matOptimize.
+After running the above experiments, we chose as the ground truth tree the one optimized by six iterations of FastTree 2 and one iteration of matOptimize.
 It is available in `output/after_usher_optimized_fasttree_iter6.tree`).